-- According to a study conducted by researchers at the University fo Auckland, white cars are more likely to be in an accident than silver cars.
-In fact, silver cars are 50% less likely to be in a serious accident as white cars.
+- According to a study conducted by researchers at the University of Auckland, white cars are more likely to be in an accident than silver cars.
+In fact, silver cars are 50% less likely to be in a serious accident than white cars.
 Apparently, the difference is that white cars are more difficult to see in the sun.

-- Despite that statistic listed above, white cars are still safer than dark cars during the day, although not by much (10%)
+- Despite the statistic listed above, white cars are still safer than dark cars during the day, although not by much (10%)